Need help now?

 Communication related to mental health needs to be dynamic, multidirectional, research-informed, and accessible for all internal and external stakeholders.
 Given the potential for misinformation and misunderstanding in this area, evidence-informed, common messaging is needed, and stakeholders need a clear path towards high-quality, made-in-Ontario resources that align with the strategy and board action plans.
 The strategy prioritizes the development and expansion of a variety of communication platforms designed to reach intended audiences with key messages and supports.

-• Resources, protocols/programming, professional learning, training, and supports will need to continue to be developed/selected.
+• Resources, protocols/programming, professional learning, training, and supports continue to be developed/selected.

-• System and school leaders, school staff and SMH professionals throughout the province will need to be aware of these evidence-informed, identity-affirming, made-in-Ontario resources, professional learning, training and supports.
+• System and school leaders, school staff and SMH professionals throughout the province are aware of these evidence-informed, identity-affirming, made-in-Ontario resources, professional learning, training and supports.

-• System and school leaders, school staff and SMH professionals will need to be supported to use these mental health supports and services in an ongoing manner.
+• System and school leaders, school staff and SMH professionals are supported to use these mental health supports and services in an ongoing manner.

-• Students and parents / caregivers will need to be aware of and encouraged to use these high-yield supports and services
+• Students and parents / caregivers are aware of and encouraged to use these high-yield supports and services

 Each year, an action plan will be developed with a primary goal of incrementally moving towards this vision